alexstojda/SOEN341/readme.md

 ### .env file
 Pretty straight forward but nothing will work unless you do this.
-- you can do this from within IDEA / PHPStorm
+- you can do this from within PHPStorm
 - Copy the .env.example file and call it .env
-- you may wanna review it and make sure it it reflects your actual setup

 ### MySQL DB setup
 Again, you're pulling a repo so laragon won't automatically create a database for you.
 Let do it manually :
 1. Open HeidiSQL from laragon's menu
-2. Login with root and your password (should be empty by default)
+2. Login with root and your password (empty by default)
 3. Create a new database and name it SOEN341
 4. Switch to a terminal and run `php artisan migrate` in your project root

-## General IntelliJ Setup
+## General PHPStorm Setup
+### Some plugins
+So PHPStorm helps you as much as it can but it need to know what it's reading.

+So if you're using PHPStorm apparently everything is installed except Laravel Plugin.

+To install it : open Settings (CTRL + ALT + S) > Plugins > Click browse repositories and search for it.

 ### Shiny Terminal (cmder.exe)
-*Not really required but will make life easy*
+*Not really required but will make life VERY easy*
 1. Open Settings (CTRL + ALT + S) -> Tools > Terminal
 2. Change Shell path to `{LARAGON_INSTALL}\bin\cmder\cmder.bat`
 PS: you wont have to add all the fun thing into PATH if you use it.